ICJIA/icjia-accessibility-portal/content/faqs.md

 Digital accessibility means that websites, applications, documents, and other digital content are designed so that people with disabilities can use them.
 This includes people with visual, auditory, motor, cognitive, and neurological disabilities who may use assistive technologies like screen readers, screen magnifiers, voice recognition software, or alternative keyboards.

+### Why does ICJIA need to worry about digital accessibility?
+What does the April 2026 deadline mean for us?

+**As an Illinois state agency, ICJIA has legal obligations under both state and federal law to ensure our digital content is accessible.** The April 24, 2026 compliance deadline is not optional — it's a legal requirement that applies directly to ICJIA.

+**Why this matters for ICJIA specifically:**

+1. **We're a state agency** — ICJIA falls under the Illinois Information Technology Accessibility Act (IITAA), which has required accessible digital content since 2008.
+The current IITAA 2.1 Standards (effective June 2024) require WCAG 2.1 Level AA compliance.

+2. **We serve the public** — ICJIA's mission involves providing information, research, and resources to Illinois residents, criminal justice professionals, and the public.
+Under ADA Title II, all public-facing digital content must be accessible to people with disabilities.

+3. **Millions of Illinois residents need accessible digital content** — According to <a href="https://www.cdc.gov/ncbddd/disabilityandhealth/impacts/illinois.html" target="_blank" rel="noopener noreferrer">CDC data</a>, approximately **26% of adults in Illinois — over 2.5 million people** — have some type of disability.
+This includes 7% with a cognitive disability, 6% with mobility limitations, 6% with hearing difficulties, 5% with vision impairment, and 4% who have difficulty with self-care.
+Many of these individuals rely on accessible digital content to access government services and information.
+When ICJIA's websites or documents aren't accessible, we're potentially excluding millions of Illinoisans from critical criminal justice information and resources.

+4. **Federal funding** — ICJIA receives federal grants.
+Section 504 of the Rehabilitation Act requires that any organization receiving federal funding ensure their programs and activities are accessible to people with disabilities.

+5. **The April 2026 deadline is firm** — The U.S. Department of Justice's ADA Title II web accessibility rule (published April 24, 2024) requires state and local governments with populations of 50,000 or more to achieve WCAG 2.1 Level AA compliance by **April 24, 2026**.
+Illinois has over 12 million residents, so this deadline applies to all state agencies including ICJIA.

+**What "compliance" actually means:**

+- All public-facing web pages must meet WCAG 2.1 Level AA standards
+- All public-facing documents (PDFs, Word, Excel, PowerPoint) must be accessible
+- Videos must have captions; audio must have transcripts
+- Third-party tools and embedded content we provide must be accessible
+- Social media posts going forward must be accessible

+**What happens if we don't comply:**

+- The DOJ can investigate and pursue enforcement actions
+- Individuals can file complaints or lawsuits
+- ICJIA could face legal costs, remediation costs, and reputational harm
+- Most importantly, people with disabilities would be unable to access our information and services

+**The reality of digital accessibility now:**

+Accessibility is no longer just "best practice" — it's the law.
+The 2026 deadline creates accountability for what has always been the right thing to do.
+For ICJIA, this means integrating accessibility into every aspect of our digital presence: websites, documents, social media, and any tools we provide to the public.

+**The good news:** Many accessibility improvements also benefit everyone — clearer content, better-organized documents, and more usable websites make information easier to find and understand for all users.

+**References:**

+- <a href="https://doit.illinois.gov/initiatives/accessibility/iitaa.html" target="_blank" rel="noopener noreferrer">IITAA Requirements</a> — Illinois state agency accessibility requirements
+- <a href="https://www.ada.gov/title-ii-web-rule/" target="_blank" rel="noopener noreferrer">ADA Title II Web Rule</a> — Federal accessibility requirements for state/local governments
+- <a href="https://www.ada.gov/resources/2024-03-08-web-rule/" target="_blank" rel="noopener noreferrer">ADA Title II Fact Sheet</a> — Plain language summary of requirements and deadlines

 ### Why does accessibility matter?

 Accessibility matters for several reasons: